-The Scheme is open to overseas and EU students and in exceptional circumstances to UK students where no alternative UK guarantors are available. e.g. care-leavers, students who are estranged from their family, and other exceptional circumstances.
+The Scheme is open to overseas, EU and UK students where no alternative UK guarantors are available.

-The University is prepared to act as Rent Guarantor for rent payable under an Short Assured Tenancy if you do not have a UK guarantor.
+The University is prepared to act as Rent Guarantor for rent payable under a Short Assured Tenancy or Private Residential Tenancy if you do not have a UK guarantor.
 This is provided should you:

 - have no debts to the University of Edinburgh

 - be progressing academically in your programme of studies

 - be able to demonstrate that you have the finances in place to maintain your rent payments during the tenancy

 - be able to provide a satisfactory accommodation reference either from the University's Accommodation Services or the landlord with whom you are currently renting from (if applicable).

 - if the tenancy is subject to a 'joint and several' liability contract, then all named tenants must be eligible and applying to the scheme.

 Please note that the University reserves the right to postpone the processing of your application if you have a history of repeat studies or re-sits until such time as we are satisfied that you will be able to progress with your studies.